-UPDATE, January 15, 2:15 p.m.: The bill to ratify the Equal Rights Amendment on Tuesday passed in the Virginia State Senate.
+UPDATE, January 15, 2020, 3:57 p.m.: Bills to ratify the Equal Rights Amendment passed both chambers of the Democratic-majority Virginia legislature on Wednesday.

 Democratic lawmakers and equality advocates in Virginia are once again gearing up for a push to pass the Equal Rights Amendment (ERA), which would amend the U.S. Constitution to guarantee equal rights regardless of sex.